robincher/node-f5-icontrol-client/README.md

 Refer to the examples shared within repository.

 Please ensure you have access to a test or development F5 Proxy.

-You can specify your own testing environment, and them reference it.
-A sample.json has been included to help you kick start the testing
+You can specify your own testing environment A sample.json has been included to help you kick start the testing

-Running the file
+Running the example file

 ```
 cd example/